fergald/docs/explainers/permissions-policy-unload.md

 when frames communicate with each other.
 (We're open to suggestions)

 ## Frequently Asked Questions

-### If a page uses a Permissions-Policy to disable unload, will unload handlers that are added by extensions stop firing?
+### Will this Permissions-policy also affect the unload handlers added by extensions?

-In Chrome's implementation, yes.
+Yes.
+It doesn't seem possible to special case unload handlers from extensions.
-We believe that there are alternatives to unload that can be used by extensions and so there is no need to make an exception.
+Fortunately, we believe that there are alternatives to unload that can be used by extensions.
-We will make an effort to make extension authors aware of this new feature so that they can proactively migrate away from unload before sites start using this.
+We've proactively reached out to popular extensions known to use unload handlers to verify that these alternatives are viable.
+We will work on increasing awareness and providing guidance for a smooth migration.
+We welcome feedback and questions from extensions authors on this topic.